Find Grad Schools

 Education Levels of Romance Languages Majors

-In 2020-2021, 975 master's degrees were awarded to romance languages majors.
+During the most recent year for which data is available, 928 people earned their master's degree in romance languages.
 This earns it the #116 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in romance languages at each degree level.